Chateux1/cypress-tests-for-interview/README.md

 I used the app on an Android 10 device with MIUI 12
 ### Suggestions
 Locations where the app could be improved:
 - Design.
 Meditation in my mind associates with minimalism.
 I think a design is very important for this type of app and minimalism associates with calmness for me.
-Here are some more specific point regarding the design:
+Here are some more specific points regarding the design:
-    - Swipping left/right in various scenarios
+    - Swipping left/right in various scenarios:
         - Swipe left to go back to session settings
         - Swipe right to finish session
         - Swipe left to leave settings page
-        - etc.
+        - Etc.
     - Combining Goal and Profile pages
         - There is a link to Goal page in the Profile page and also the same link is present in the main screen
     - Two columns of circle buttons